 At the moment, most of these mechanisms require only the consciousness and good will of people (which at his time and in the vast majority of cases are stimulated only by economic factors).
 Moreover, philosophy, science and history show that behavior and cooperation between people and their communities based on repression and aggression do not contribute to the sustainability of civilized development of both individuals and human society as a whole.

-The scientific heritage of Professor Jürgen Basedow serves as a fertile soil for mental and practical activity in the field of development of law, legal doctrine and legal culture.
+The scientific heritage of Professor Jürgen Basedow serves as a fertile basis for mental and practical activity in this direction.